Karenponomarev42450/notes/README.md

 # 2024-01-15
 - "Today's programming wisdom is to embrace the SOLID principles: Single Responsibility, Open-Closed, Liskov Substitution, Interface Segregation, and Dependency Inversion.
 These guidelines ensure that your codebase remains maintainable, scalable, and adaptable to future requirements by promoting modular, decoupled, and cohesive components.
 Remember, good software isn't just about today's functionality; it's also about tomorrow's resilience and evolution."

+# 2024-01-16
+- Today's programming wisdom is to always keep learning and adapting to new technologies and programming languages.
+As the tech industry continues to evolve, it' s crucial to stay up-to-date with the latest trends and tools to remain competitive in the job market.
+Here are some tips to help you grow as a programmer:

+1. Learn new programming Languages: Explore different programming langauges, such as Python, JavaScript, or Ruby, to expand your skill set and understand various approaches to problem-solving.
+2. Stay updated with technology: Follow industry news and trends to keep abreast of the newest tools, libraries, and frameworks.
+This will help ensure that your skills remain relevant in today'